Captain Horatio Hornblower: Production

 The film was shot at studios inside the United Kingdom, on Mermaid Street in Rye, East Sussex, at and also on location in France.
 El Supremo's Fortress is Fort de Brégançon in France.
 To save costs, the Hispaniola set from the 1950 Disney film adaptation of Treasure Island was reused as the frigate HMS Lydia.
 Instead of moving the horizon background in order to simulate movement on the water, the ship itself was rocked.
 This caused many problems because of the combined weight of ship, crew, and equipment.
 The Italian brigantine Marcel B. Surdo represented the Witch of Endor for all at-sea exterior footage.
 The Marcel B. Surdo would also appear in such seafaring films as The Crimson Pirate, The Master of Ballantrae, and John Paul Jones.
 The explosive and fire effects were supervised by Cliff Richardson.

-Premiere and reception
+Release and reception

+Premieres

 The film had its worldwide premiere in the presence of Princess Margaret at the Warner Theatre, Leicester Square, London on 12 April 1951.
-The premiere was in aid of King George's Fund for Sailors and the "Foudroyant" appeal (the presently restored frigate renamed afloat in the Historic Quay, Hartlepool, UK).
+The premiere was in support of King George's Fund for Sailors and the "Foudroyant" appeal (the presently restored frigate renamed afloat in the Historic Quay, Hartlepool, UK).
+In the United States, it premiered at the Radio City Music Hall.